Seymour

 Building a bridge in the same location reduces our impact on the environment.

-Where vegetation removal is required, we are complying with the relevant Victorian and Australian Government approval conditions.
+Where vegetation removal was required, we complied with the relevant Victorian and Australian Government approval conditions.

 Before and after visualisation of the Seymour-Avenel Road bridge, Seymour.